 I set out from my aunt’s house in the Los Angeles suburbs early Saturday morning, driving directly into the bright California sun that scorched the dry and yellow hills surrounding town after town.
 A few hours later I was north of Bakersfield, seeing orange and lemon groves that stood green in the otherwise burnt and poor looking countryside.
 I was prepared for the cool mountains, but not the heat of the southern Sierras.
 It was a hot morning that approached 90 degrees.

 When I arrived at Sequoia National Park, I was told that it was National Park Day and I had free entry.
 That made me smile, as did mountain views that soon followed.
 As I meandered the mountain roads and gained elevation, the parched earth speckled with gnarled oaks and shrubs gave way to tall pines and picturesque landscapes.
 Having no reservations, I was lucky to have found a campsite right away at Buckeye Flats in the foothills of the park before it filled.
 After making camp, I drove up to 7000 feet and spent the afternoon hiking the Giant Forest Trail in awe of the massive sequoia trees.
 It was a gorgeous sunny day, and the feeling of walking beneath the largest trees on earth was both humbling and peaceful, even with crowds in some areas.
-I read that sequoias have very shallow root systems, but I couldn’t help but feel they were connected to something deep within this earth.
+While there I read that sequoias have very shallow root systems, but I couldn’t help but feel they were connected to something deep within this earth.